Wednesday, June 17, 2026

 Despite a weeks-long ceasefire, the United States and Iran are yet to hold more than one round of peace talks. ©AFP

-In the meantime, Iran has maintained its stranglehold on the Strait of Hormuz, cutting off vast amounts of oil, gas, and fertilizer from the world economy, while the United States has imposed a counterblockade on Iranian ports.
+In the meantime, Iran has maintained its stranglehold on the Strait of Hormuz, cutting off vast amounts of oil, gas, and fertiliser from the world economy, while the US has imposed a counterblockade on Iranian ports.
 The Wall Street Journal reported on Thursday that US President Donald Trump had told security officials to prepare for the blockade to last months, causing oil prices to spike.
 Despite the failure to negotiate an end to the war, the ceasefire has held.

 On Friday, judiciary chief Gholamhossein Mohseni Ejei, a senior figure and well-respected cleric, said “the Islamic Republic has never shied away from negotiations.”
-But in yet another sign that finding a compromise may prove difficult, Ejei said “we certainly do not accept imposition,” in a video shared by the judiciary’s Mizan Online website.
-Tehran, though, does not want a return to war he said.
-“We do not welcome war in any way; we do not want war, we do not want its continuation.”
+But, he added in a video shared by the judiciary’s Mizan Online website, “we certainly do not accept imposition” — though Tehran does not want a return to war, he said.

 © 2024 AFP